maripari1635/murdersTest/README.txt

 wrangle create derived dataset and save as r object rda

-anaylsis gen plot into figs directory
+anaylsis gen plot into figs directorytest file to add